-1 Introduction
+1. Introduction

 Missing data present a challenge in many branches of empirical sciences.
-Sensors do not always work reliably, respondents do not fill out every question in the questionnaire, and medical patients are often unable to recall episodes, treatments or outcomes.
-The statistical literature on this problem is rich and abundant and has resulted in powerful software packages such as MICE in R, Stata, SAS and SPSS, which offer various ways of handling missingness.
+Sensors do not always work reliably, respondents do not fill out every question in the questionnaire, and medical patients are often unable to recall episodes, treatments, or outcomes.
+The statistical literature on this problem is rich and abundant and has resulted in powerful software packages such as MICE in R, Stata, SAS, and SPSS, which offer various ways of handling missingness.
 Most practices are based on the seminal work of Rubin (1976) who formulated procedures and conditions under which the damage due to missingness can be reduced.
 This theory has also resulted in a number of performance guarantees when data obey certain statistical conditions.
 However, these conditions are rather strong, and extremely hard to ascertain in real world problems.
-Little and Rubin (2014)(page 22), summarize the state of the art by observing: "essentially all the literature on multivariate incomplete data assumes that the data are Missing At Random (MAR)."
-The power of the MAR assumption lies in permitting popular estimation methods such as Maximum Likelihood (Dempster et al., 1977) and Multiple Imputation (Rubin, 1978) to be directly applied without explicitly modeling the missingness process.
+Little and Rubin (2014, p.
+22), summarize the state of the art by observing: "essentially all the literature on multivariate incomplete data assumes that the data are missing at random (MAR)."
+The power of the MAR assumption lies in permitting popular estimation methods such as maximum likelihood (Dempster, Laird, and Rubin 1977) and multiple imputation (Rubin 1978) to be directly applied without explicitly modeling the missingness process.
 Unfortunately, it is almost impossible for a practicing statistician to decide whether the MAR condition holds in a given problem.
 The literature on data that go beyond MAR suffers from the same problem.
 The methods employed require assumptions that are not readily defensible from scientific understanding of the missingness process.
 Graphical models, in contrast, provide a transparent encoding of such understanding, as explained below.